MichealRollins-Green/Driver-ASE/README.md

 sudo yum install curl

-###You will need to install the software below as well
+###You will need to install the software below as well.
-####Create a directory in your home called Driver-ASE-bin and install the software below to it
+####Create a directory in your home called Driver-ASE-bin and install the software below to it.

 cd ~